 Does your guitar follow you on surf trips?

-The Ukulele if I can, but I am usually overweight with boards so I only take a note book and play in my head!
+If I can, I bring the ukulele.
+But I am usually way over the baggage allowance with boards, so I end up only taking a notebook, and I play in my head.

 Does surfing inspire you?

-Surfing doesn’t really inspire my music in terms of artistic direction.
-But, it reminds me what state of mind I need to reach for my creations.
+Surfing doesn’t really inspire my music in terms of artistic direction, but it reminds me of what state of mind I need to reach for my creations.
 It inspires me on the poetic side of surfing.
 So, surfing helps me a lot to write lyrics.
 Travelling also makes me ask good questions, where music helps me find the answers.

 What does music bring you that surfing doesn’t and vice versa?

 They are a complementary means of expression.
-Through music my inner feelings are revealed and surfing appeases some of my sensational and physical needs.
+My inner feelings are revealed through music, and surfing appeases some of my sensational and physical needs.
 So music helps me put words and melodies to the sensations and feelings surfing provides.